Last updated on July 1st, 2022 at 10:39 am

 Tools to be used: Facebook, Instagram (Social Media)

 - Challenges and Nominations

-Organizing a contest, challenging your audience, nominating them, etc. builds a friendly connect with them.
+Organizing a contest, challenging your audience, nominating them, etc. builds a friendly connection with them.
 Gifting them what they admire.
 Making a personalized gesture in front of the entire audience enlightens the heart of a follower.
-Something rare which bears fruitful results must be in your to-do list.
+Something rare that bears fruitful results must be on your to-do list.

 Digital Content Next in a press release said that Facebook and Google, outside of Over-The-Top (OTT) services, account for less than 5% of the average digital revenue of Publishers.
 But, more than this revenue share, the traffic cut is having a bigger impact on publishers as that leads directly to diminished exposure to the content.

 Devising a better way to distribute the content and to directly engage users for audience building is necessarily where the publishing industry needs to focus next.
 Having a stack for publisher marketing would help, what do you think?

 2 thoughts on “Publisher MarTech Stack: Time to Aim Beyond Facebook”